We should have many questions about crucifixion.

 “Bodily functions uncontrolled, insects feasting on wounds and orifices, unspeakable thirst, muscle cramps, bolts of pain from the severed median nerves in their wrists, scourged back scraping against the wooden stipes.
 It is more than any of us are capable of fully imagining.
 The verbal abuse and other actions such as spitting and throwing refuse by the spectators, Roman soldiers, and passersby added the final touch.”
 (5)

 Does this horror not capture the spiritual significance of sin?
-Crucifixion is a vivid display of what sin has done to our hearts, lives, world.
+Crucifixion is a vivid display of what sin as done to our hearts, lives, world.
 Sin brings shame.
 Sin is subhuman—not what God created us for.
 We carry the stain and pain of sin, and Jesus stepped into all of it.
 Taking it on.
 Taking it away from us.
-Jesus humbled himself to a level that will forever serve us, teaching us, and transforming us.
+Jesus humbled himself to a level that will forever serve us, teaching us, transforming us.
 He communicates his love for us in the deepest way imaginable.
 “Greater love has no one than this, that someone lay down his life for his friends” (John 15:13).

 2. Criminal & Legal